 Much like the lid handle, this idea came from experimentation.
-Knit a short length of different materials with your toilet paper roll nancy, and they will likely tell you what they want to become.
+Knit a short length of different materials with your toilet paper roll knitter, and they will likely tell you what they want to become.
 Some turn out to be duds, but this one (knit from some leftover chenille-type yarn) turned out pretty well.
 Here’s another wreath below done up in pink wool.
 Wool works great for these; it forms a nice springy wreath.

 Use about a 6″ length of ribbon to form a band around the top of your wreath.
 Tie a knot to secure the ribbon band.
 This will serve as the anchor for your bow.